seanmccarty/RequestedRolls/README.md

 Instructions can be found at https://github.com/seanmccarty/RequestedRolls/wiki

-Full support for player controlled NPCs is provided in conjunction with the *Friend Zone* or *Cohorts and Companions* extension depending on your ruleset.
+Full support for player controlled NPCs is provided in conjunction with the *Pets* or *Cohorts and Companions* extension depending on your ruleset.
 Compatible with Hearth Theme.
 # Compatible Rulesets
 DnD: 2E, 3.5E, 4E, 5E